The estimated number of people released from incarceration into the GTA each year.

 Restorative Justice Housing Ontario (RJHO) can help reduce recidivism rates and support positive reintegration by providing a safe and supportive environment where former prisoners can focus on re-entering society.

-You can read more about the issues in our frequently asked questions, or learn about our plan to help.
+You can read more about the issues in our frequently asked questions, or learn about how we can help.

 Let's have a conversation about how you or your group can help find safe, supportive and sustainable housing for an ex-prisoner in need.